OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

 running a parallel model under MPI, certain systems might only be executed on certain processors.
 To save memory across the model, these systems are not fully set up on processors where they are not local.
-The only way to do this is to isolate the model building process into a custom method (`setup`) and only call it on the processors where you need the footprint for that group.
-While not everyone will run their models in parallel, it is a good practice to follow the stricter guideline so that, if someone wants to include your model in a larger parallel model, they won't be forced to refactor it.
+The only way to do this is to isolate the model building process into a custom method (`setup`) and only call it on the processors where that system is active.
+While not everyone will run their models in parallel, it is a good practice to follow the stricter guideline so that, if someone wants to include your model in a larger parallel model, they won't be forced to allocate any unnecessary memory.

 .. _theory_setup_vs_configure: